Terminology

 Schemas The ten power types that can be found in Operational Contracts.

 The concept and basic idea for Schemas are taken from Aristotle's Categories.
 But to make them a bit more manageable and easy to understand for my simple brain, each category is tied to a more physical concept, such as elemental types, for how they manifest physically.
-These aren't all that important in the grand scheme of the story, but are more like my own self-indulgence.
+This power system and schema are really not important in WOF, but I wanted to included it still for my own self-indulgence.

 1. Ousia Substance, schema of Quanta.